erikoest/symath/README.md

-The library contains a few more complex expression manipulation methods which are available to all math expression objects inheriting from the Sy::Value class (the root class of the expression components).
+The library contains a few more complex expression manipulation methods which are available to all math expression objects inheriting from the SyMath::Value class (the root class of the expression components).

 #### Normalization